clij/clij2-docs/reference_extendLabelsWithMaximumRadius.md

 Extend labels with a given radius.

 This is actually a local maximum filter applied to a label map which does not overwrite labels.
+It is recommended to apply this operation to isotropic images only.

 Categories: [Filter](https://clij.github.io/clij2-docs/reference__filter), [Labels](https://clij.github.io/clij2-docs/reference__label)